javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-types/article.md

 The `object` type is special.

 All other types are called "primitive", because their values can contain only a single thing (be it a string or a number or whatever).
 In contrast, objects are used to store collections data and more complex entities.
 We'll deal with them later after we know enough about primitives.

-The `symbol` type is used to create unique identifiers, mainly used to store data in objects.
-We'll return to them as soon as we cover objects.
+The `symbol` type is used to create unique identifiers for objects.
+We have to mention it here for completeness, but we'd better study them after covering objects.

 [todo when ? chapter?]
-[todo move tasks]

 ## The typeof operator [#type-typeof]
 [todo we need typeof in types]